ethereum/EIPs/SIPS/sip-44.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SIP.-->

-Add a new `SystemStatus` contract to allow both synth pausing and system upgrades.
+Add a new `SystemStatus` contract to allow both synth pausing and system upgrades, as well as other security measures.

 ## Abstract

 <!--A short (~200 word) description of the technical issue being addressed.-->

 A `SystemStatus` contract can hold various types of state for system events.
-These include: system upgrades, synths frozen due to inverse limits being hit, synths disabled due to security concerns, synths paused during out-of-trading hours for the underlying asset.
+These include: system upgrades, issuance and exchange controls, and synths disabled due to security concerns, or in the short term, suspended during out-of-trading hours for the underlying asset.

 ## Motivation